OpenSPP/documentation/_sources/howto/developer_guides/custom_service_points.md.txt

 </odoo>
 ```

 5. To add the service types in the service type dropdown field, the following steps should be followed.
-Create a new file called `data/service_type_data.xml` in the module and ddd the below code to the manifest file.
+Create a new file called `data/service_type_data.xml` in the module and add the below code to the manifest file.

 ```python
    "data": [